The purpose of my:

-Dispossessed is a party for those that have grown to understand that no one from the political establishment is going to help us, that no one in government is going to do what needs to be done, and that no one in opposition is going to say what needs to be said.
-If there is no support for our broader policies, such as cheaper (not just "affordable") housing, disconnecting from the US/NATO war machine, an end do the 'war on drugs', and a non-partisan approach to energy - then at least no one died wondering.
+Dispossessed is a party for those that have developed an understanding that no one from the political establishment is going to help us, that no one in government is going to do what needs to be done, and that no one in opposition is going to say what needs to be said.
+If there is no support for Dispossessed's broader policies, such as cheaper housing, disconnecting from the US/NATO war machine, an end do the 'war on drugs', and a non-partisan approach to energy - then at least no one will have died wondering.

-This party won’t be for everyone.
+Dispossessed won’t be for everyone.
 The problems faced by society do not reduce to a single issue.
 We will not only address the housing problem that the other parties have failed to, we will address foreign policy failures too.
 We won't be compliant when Australian forces abroad slaughter and destroy, at the command of the USA, without legality or justification.
 There is too much violence in the world, with Australia often involved, for us not to speak out on this.

-Sadly, where there used to be objection to bombing and regime change, now there is compliance and support, with even the Greens in federal parliament supporting the horrendous NATO bombing campaign and regime change in Libya.
+Sadly, where there used to be objection to bombing and regime change, now there is widespread compliance and support, with even the Greens in federal parliament supporting the horrendous NATO bombing campaign and regime change in Libya.
 Libya was once one of the most prosperous countries in Africa, but is now an open slave market, a departure point for deathly sea crossings, and a security nightmare that is regularly bombed by multiple nations.